 Pitching stories to the media is a critical component of any PR strategy.
-And while email is perhaps the primary vehicle to getting your company’s stories out, it’s oftentimes our greatest enemy.
-Journalists consistently cite email as their preferred method of contact, which sets you up against hundreds of other pitches, media alerts and press releases that flood their inboxes every day.
+And while email is perhaps the primary vehicle to getting your company’s stories out, often it's our greatest enemy.
+Journalists consistently cite email as their preferred method of contact, which sets you up against hundreds of other pitches, media alerts, and press releases that flood their inboxes every day.

 What can you do to cut through the clutter and ensure your pitch is at the top of your contact’s inbox?
-If you’ve prepared content that’s quick to the point, relevant and targeted to the journalist, and topped off with a catchy subject line, you’re halfway there.
+If you’ve prepared content that’s quick, to the point, relevant, targeted to the journalist, and topped off with a catchy subject line, you’re halfway there.

 But before hitting send, take a quick glance at the time – the time you send a PR pitch is one of the key factors that will play into whether your email is even opened.
 For those who work in PR or email marketing, there are a few best practices you can follow to maximize your open rates.